mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ### Factory settings

-Restores all the **Baja Pro** settings and settings to their factory state.
+Restores the **Open Rally Computer** values and settings to their factory state.